 I co-manage a team of six female professionals, all of whom work remotely, and I have been working remotely myself for the last ten years.
-At iRelaunch, we have worked with employers of all sizes with remote workforces, from those with global populations of at least 200,000 (IBM, Accenture) to smaller operations (85Broads, Mom Corps).
+At iRelaunch, we have worked with employers of all sizes with remote workforces, from those with global populations of at least 200,000 (IBM, Accenture) to smaller operations (Ellevate Network (formerly 85Broads), Corps Team (formerly Mom Corps)).
 The large employers cite reduced real estate and other associated operational costs by having employees work out of their homes or at client sites.
 Shared, unassigned office space is used only when necessary.
 Smaller companies simply find the need to congregate in a common office space unnecessary and even confining.

 But what about the employees themselves?
 What do they like about the remote work arrangement?
 An unofficial poll of female remote workers revealed seven reasons women like working remotely:

 Far and away the biggest perk is the lack of commute.
 No time is wasted in getting to or from the workplace when home is the workplace.
 This means an extra one to three hours a day in productive work time rather than on the road.
 An added benefit: remote workers do not experience residual aggravation from any road rage encountered along the way!
 The cost savings of gas, parking, and auto wear-and-tear seal the deal.